daniel-mckemie/signal_crate/README.md

 method.

 For example, this would patch two oscillators into a filter and out. `out` is a keyword to output to your system output as determined by your local settings.
+If you want multichannel audio output, using a `vca` with the `out#` nomenclature can control specific channel routing out of Signal Crate.
+More info in the VCA section above.

 This could be saved in a .txt file all the same:

 ```bash
 vco as vco1